GuyElm/Excel_VBA_-_SHIT/README.md

 the password will be given only to the persons i want to give it to them

 this code was made by GuyElm - 16.05.24

+19.06.24 - Added a new project to make reports as the client asked for through the VBA code all the information is in the code